APPLICATION DEADLINE:

 • Approximately 30 minutes

-• recent individual adult session
+• A recent individual adult session

 • An accurate representation of your counseling skills